janelia-cellmap/cellmap-segmentation-challenge/data/README.md

 ## Evaluation Resampling

-Evaluation resampling ensures that the predicted and groundtruth volumes are compared at the same resolution and region of interest (ROI).
+Evaluation resampling ensures that the predicted and ground truth volumes are compared at the same resolution and region of interest (ROI).
 This is crucial for accurate evaluation of the model's performance.

-The resampling process involves adjusting the resolution and ROI of the predicted volumes to match those of the groundtruth volumes.
+The resampling process involves adjusting the resolution and ROI of the predicted volumes to match those of the ground truth volumes.
 This is done using different interpolation methods depending on the type of segmentation:

 - **Instance Segmentations**: Nearest neighbor interpolation is used to preserve the unique IDs of instance labels.
 - **Semantic Segmentations**: Linear interpolation followed by thresholding is used to resample semantic labels.